dasensio/myweeklydiet/api-basic-functionality-fit-and-finish.md

 }
 ```

-In this case, you are returning a 201 (Created) status code with the result of the operation
+In this case, you are returning a 201 (Created) status code with the result of the operation.
+If any validation fails, it will return a 400 (Bad request) status code.
+Any other error will results in 500 (Internal server error)